 Second Street is a one-way street south.
 B.B.
 King Ave. is a one-way street north.
 You may travel both east and west on Adams and Jefferson Streets.

-On Sunday mornings, free parking is available in the Best Park lot directly behind the church adjacent to the church’s east entrance.
+On Sunday mornings, free parking is available in the Best Park lot directly behind the church, adjacent to the church’s east entrance.
 The parking lot is accessible from both Jefferson Avenue and Adams Avenue, between Second Street and B.B.
 King Avenue.
-The city’s streets also are free on Sunday mornings.
+The city’s streets are also free on Sunday mornings.

 If you are attending a service or meeting at Calvary, Monday through Friday, see the Information Desk Officer inside the door under the red awning after parking in the Best Park lot directly behind the church.